 3. Create personal learner profiles

 I recently heard the story of an early college high school student who discovered her strength as an auditory learner.
 She talked with the teacher and they found space for her to read test questions aloud to herself.
-This small change focused on and recognized the student’s learning style and strength, and she immediately started passing all her tests with flying colors.
+This small change focused on and recognized the student’s learning needs and strengths, and she immediately started passing all her tests with flying colors.